Mattp15/Unity_Tutorials/Realm Rush/README.md

 **Core Mechanic**<br/>
 Using limited resources, strategically place towers to stop enemies from reaching their goal<br/><br/>
 **Core game loop**<br/>
-Survive against waves of enemies for as long as possible!<br/><br/>
+Survive against waves of enemies for as long as possible!<br/>
+Player has limited amount of gold<br/>